What is a Humanities Degree?

 Florida Tech's humanities programs provide a solid foundation in history, literature, philosophy, the arts and law.
 Students earning an interdisciplinary humanities degree learn critical thinking, problem-solving, complex analysis and cultural awareness–skills in demand in a global economy.
+Students pursuing a BA in Humanities select a concentration to provide depth within one of the subdisciplines of humanities: history, literature or philosophy.

 Whether you want to study the thoughts, actions and values of human beings, use new technologies to make great works of art, or pursue a graduate degree in history, philosophy or law, a humanities degree from Florida Tech develops a strong background in the liberal arts with experience in writing and technology.